AmrGanz/Containers-stats/README.md

 3- Change the working directory to the extracted sosreport's directory

-4- Copy scripts to sosreport directory
+4- Copy script to sosreport directory

-6- make scripts executable
+6- make script executable

-5- Run either script:
+5- Run the script
- - top_pods_by_cpu_uasge.sh
- - top_pods_by_memory_uasge.sh

-6- Follow instructions

 Note: